-3 Position updating
+A6-3 Position updating

 MOB devices are fitted with an integrated electronic position fixing device.
-However, it should be noted that the initial distress alert from a MOB device will not contain a position and time, as the integrated electronic position fixing device will not have locked onto the satellite constellation.
+However, it should be noted that the initial distress alert from a MOB device will not contain a position and time information, as the integrated electronic position fixing device will not have locked onto the satellite constellation.

 As soon as the internal electronic position fixing device is able to provide an accurate position and time, the MOB device will transmit a further DSC distress alert and an AIS message with the position and time from the position fixing device automatically inserted.